d4rkr00t/aik/README.md

 **Important:** Do not add script tag with src to JavaScript file (in the example above to index.js) Aik will do it automatically.

 ### Hot reload
-Aik sets up hot reloading for CSS and with extra option '-r' for React components using @gaeron's [react-hot-loader](https://github.com/gaearon/react-hot-loader).
+Aik sets up hot reloading for CSS and with an extra option '-r' for React components using @gaeron's [react-hot-loader](https://github.com/gaearon/react-hot-loader).

 ```sh
 aik index.js -r # option for enabling react hot loading